robobee-repos/wordpress-base/README.md

 ## Description

 This is a base image for Wordpress.
-It bundles Apache, Php, OPCache and Letsencrypt.
-It modifies the parent image insofar as Apache serves per default on port 8080 and 8433 and is run as a non-priveleged user.
-Furthermore, it can take input configuration files to override the image configuration files, allowing for Kubernetes config maps.
+It modifies the parent image insofar as it can take input configuration files to override the image configuration files, allowing for Kubernetes config maps.